 Rutgers had Bronson make his official visit back in December and while Rutgers might see him as one of their top targets, the fact that Rutgers already has two defensive ends committed, Bronson’s likely position, makes it unlikely that Rutgers will end up with him.
 Before Bronson made his official visit to Virginia Tech, Bronson went to South Florida and the proximity to home may really help South Florida but the Bulls already have two defensive end commits.
 The Bulls do not have a great chance at getting Bronson but they could be the school that pulls a surprise and gets Bronson due to the proximity to home for Bronson.

 The number one threat to the Hokies is Nebraska who only have one defensive end committed and a program that has a lot of history like Virginia Tech.
 The Cornhuskers will have Bronson come to Lincoln this upcoming weekend and the fact that Nebraska has been chasing the Hokies for a while along with how the Cornhuskers have the last visit has to concern some Virginia Tech fans.
 The Hokies are still the frontrunners for Bronson but Nebraska has a chance to shrink the Hokies’ lead or eliminate it completely in what should be a very interesting and tight recruiting battle.

-Topics: Kevin Bronson
+Tags: Kevin Bronson